 Module Contents Total classes, credits or hours Topic 1.
 Introduction to macroeconomic dynamics Current Macroeconomic situation.
 The role of microeconomics in macroeconomics.
 The distinction between short, medium and long run.
 Economic fluctuations and growth.
 Macroeconomic dynamics: the economic cycle.
-2 sessions1 topic1 theoretical lecture1 practical session PART I: MICROECONOMIC FUNDAMENTALS OF MACROECONOMICS Topic 2.
-The demand side: some adjustments Review of the IS-LM model.
+2 sessions1 topic1 theoretical lecture1 practical session PART I: MICROECONOMIC FOUNDATIONS OF MACROECONOMICS Topic 2.
+The demand side: some adjustments Review of the IS-LM-PC model.
 Real and nominal interest.
 Some basic tools to consider time: discounted present value and expectations.
 Topic 3.
-Bonds and the financial system The price of bonds and their yield.
+Bonds and the financial system.
+The IS-LM with expectations The price of bonds and their yield.
 Yield curves.
 The stock market variations.
+Financial markets and expectations.
+Monetary policy, expectations and yields.
+The IS-LM model with expectations.
 Topic 4.
-Microeconomic foundations of consumption and investment.
-The determinants of Consumption.
+Microeconomic foundations of consumption and investment The determinants of Consumption.
 The determinants of investment.
 Consumer theory based on the life cycle and permanent income.
 Investment and expectations; current and projected profits.
 Consumer and investment volatility.
-Tobin's Q. Topic 5.
-Expectations, output and policy.
-Financial markets and expectations.
-Monetary policy, expectations and yields.
-IS-LM model with 17 sessions • 4 topics • 8 theoretical lectures • 8 practical sessions • 1 evaluation session
+Tobin's Q. 17 sessions • 4 topics • 8 theoretical lectures • 8 practical sessions • 1 evaluation session